landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 ## Visualizing the inner world of a large language model (Llama 2 7B)

-— Last update: 10/19/2023
+— Last update: 10/20/2023

-This is a work in progress.
+It's also a work in progress.
 Comments or suggestions are welcome!
 For longer messages, you can reach me at lawray.ai@gmail.com.

+Jargon warning!
+This post gets very technical, as I'm trying to cover a huge amount of ground.
+I'll unpack and expand on some of it in later posts.

 Comic courtesy of <a href = "https://www.smbc-comics.com/comic/conscious-6" target = "_blank" rel = "noreferrer noopener">SMBC</a>:
 <img src="/docs/assets/img/SMBC_LLM_consciousness.png" target = "_blank" rel = "noreferrer noopener" alt = "SMBC Sept.
 19 2023" width="500"/>